openedx/paragon/src/MailtoLink/README.md

   cc="edx@example.com"
   bcc="edx@example.com"
 >
-  Moar mail, this time with cc and bcc
+  More mail, this time with cc and bcc
 </MailtoLink>
 ```